UWPCE-PythonCert/SystemDevelopment/slides_sources/source/persistance_serialization.rst

 You can save the string to a file and even use ``import``.

-In fact, using a python file and importing is is a great way to handle configuration for your app -- very powerful and flexible.
+In fact, using a python file and importing it is a great way to handle configuration for your app -- very powerful and flexible.

 .. nextslide::